Key takeaways from new reports on Russian disinformation

 Revelations last year that Russian agents used rubles to pay for some of their propaganda ads drew attention to how gullible tech companies were in allowing their services to be manipulated.

 But neither ads nor automated “bots” were as effective as unpaid posts hand-crafted by human agents pretending to be Americans.
-Such posts were more likely to be shared and commented on, and they rose in volume during key dates in U.S. politics.
+Such posts were more likely to be shared and commented on, and they rose in volume during key dates in U.S. politics such as during the presidential debates in 2016 or after the Obama administration’s post-election announcement that it would investigate Russian hacking.

 “These personalized messages exposed U.S. users to a wide range of disinformation and junk news linked to on external websites, including content designed to elicit outrage and cynicism,” says the report by Oxford researchers, who worked with social media analysis firm Graphika.